creativecommons/creativecommons.org/README.md

 # creativecommons.org

-Website parent project ([When we share, everyone wins - Creative Commons][ccorg]), legalcode and translations, and primary GitHub repository for public issues
+Website parent project ([When we share, everyone wins - Creative Commons][ccorg]), legalcode and translations, and GitHub Issues for public help and support

 [ccorg]: https://creativecommons.org/